josephrexme/josephrex.me/content/post/2019-06-27-we-are-all-wrong.md

 even when they are being told.
 This is also because we associate being wrong with being a loser and that's an inaccurate association.
-Learning in life that it takes several fails to get a win, it's only more evident that acceptance of our wrongs is equivalent to taking a step to win.
-By being wrong we aren't losers, we are losers when we fail to stop being wrong at the expense of the emotions of everyone else around us.
+Learning in life that it takes several fails to get a win, it's only more evident that acceptance of our wrongs is equivalent to taking a step to win. <mark>By being wrong we aren't losers, we are losers when we fail to stop being wrong at the expense of the emotions of everyone else around us</mark>.

 Biblical history teaches that it takes penitence for a sinner to transition into a saint.
 And as someone who chooses to learn through history rather than